-The State of Alaska's Kenai River and Kasilof River Early-run King Salmon Management Plan identifies an optimal escapement goal (OEG) of 5,300 to 9,000 Chinook Salmon for the Kenai River during the early-run was 6,190 Chinook Salmon.
+The State of Alaska's Kenai River and Kasilof River Early-run King Salmon Management Plan identifies an optimal escapement goal (OEG) of 5,300 to 9,000 Chinook Salmon for the Kenai River.
+The final in-season sonar estimate of Chinook Salmon passage into the Kenai River during the early-run was 6,190 Chinook Salmon.
 While this amount of fish met the lower end of the OEG toward the end of run, the Federal subsistence fishery for Chinook Salmon remained closed by special action in the Kenai River downstream from the outlet of Skilak Lake through August 15.
 This Federal subsistence fishery remained closed due to conservation concerns for the estimated low number of early arriving Chinook Salmon which spawn in the main stem of the Kenai River within the Kenai National Wildlife Refuge below Skilak Lake.
 The sport fishery for early-run Chinook Salmon throughout the Kenai River was closed preseason by the Alaska Department of Fish and Game through emergency order.
-The sport fishery for the late run took place with significant closed area restrictions for the season, but methods and means were liberalized during the last five days of the fishery when the run projections indicated that the late-run sustainable escapement goal of 15,000-30,000 Chinook Salmon would likely be achieved.
+The sport fishery for the late run took place with significant closed area restrictions for the season, but methods and means were liberalized during the last five days of the fishery when the run projections indicated that the laterun sustainable escapement goal of 15,000-30,000 Chinook Salmon would likely be achieved.
 The 2015 estimated late-run Kenai River Chinook Salmon escapement was 23,705 fish.